 Beyond the Impossible: There are characters who can win the battle before the match even starts, something that never occurs in any other Fighting Game.
 It is also a literal breaking of the game's rules, in the sense that their code overloads the game that the opponent fails to load and is thus defeated.

 The Computer Is a Cheating Bastard: Prevalent in some characters to an uncomfortable extreme.
+One example is certain characters not requiring to have a minimum level of power to do their hypers when controlled by the AI, but do require it when controlled by the player.
 The good news is that some of the more diplomatic creators will include multiple levels of AI for their characters, and for the rest, MUGEN's customizability lets you curb the more insane AI yourself by tinkering around in the character files.